Carlos Beltrán: Post-playing career

 Following the 2017 season, the New York Yankees' managerial position became available, for which Beltrán interviewed.
 The Yankees eventually selected Aaron Boone to be the manager.
 In December 2018, the Yankees hired Beltrán as a special adviser to general manager Brian Cashman.

 On November 1, 2019, the Mets hired Beltrán as their manager to replace Mickey Callaway, signing him to a three-year contract with a club option for a fourth year.
 However, on January 16, 2020, before Beltrán ever managed a game, he and the Mets mutually agreed to part ways after he was the only player implicated by name for his role in the Houston Astros sign stealing scandal.

 On January 28, 2022, the YES Network hired Beltran as a game analyst.

-On February 6, 2023, He left the Yankees broadcast team and joined the Mets front office.
+On February 6, 2023, he left the Yankees broadcast team and joined the Mets front office.

 Personal life

 Beltrán and his wife Jessica have two daughters and one son.
 They reside in New York City.
-Beltrán's cousin Rey Fuentes is also a baseball player and also played for the Royals.
+Beltrán's cousin Rey Fuentes is also a baseball player who saw playing time across 3 MLB teams.
 A nephew, Matthew Lugo, was drafted by the Red Sox in 2019.

 Beltrán is a Christian.
-While sliding into second base for his 300th steal, joining the 300–300 club on June 15, 2012, a cross necklace popped out of his jersey, and after the game, he told a reporter that "all the glory" was God's.
+While sliding into second base for his 300th career steal on June 15, 2012, joining the 300–300 club, a cross necklace popped out of his jersey, and after the game, he told a reporter "all the glory" was God's.

 In 2004, Beltrán was one of 24 athletes who endorsed George W. Bush's reelection campaign.

 Since establishing his foundation, Beltrán began a fund with part of his salary, intending to establish a high school focused on developing young athletes.
 Construction of the Carlos Beltrán Baseball Academy began in 2009, in the municipality of Florida, Puerto Rico.
 Beltrán donated over $4 million to the academy, built on 20 acre of land donated by the local government.
 The school opened in 2011 and graduated its first class in June 2013.
-It accepts students between the ages of 14 to 18 years, with a curriculum that includes instruction by MLB players.
+It accepts students between the ages of 14 and 18 years, with a curriculum that includes instruction by MLB players.

 In 2017, Beltrán was named winner of Sports Illustrated's inaugural Hope Award for his work in assisting Puerto Rico in the aftermath of Hurricane Maria.